Hudson Valley Home Sales Market in Full Recovery; In Midst of Pandemic, Record Sales Volume Projected

 “I’ve been in this area and in the industry for 30 years and I never would have believed this unless I had experienced it myself,” he said.
 The firm, which also services Litchfield County, the New Haven area in Connecticut and the Berkshires in Massachusetts, is dealing with tremendous sales volume.

 “To put it into context, we have been in business since 1949, since June our business is up 140% (compared to last year) in dollar volume and around 95% in units year-over-year,” Breunich said.

 If you are up 8% it’s a good sales month, he added, and the unprecedented sales volume keeps continuing.
 Breunich said that August is usually a slow time for contracts and the markets are still seeing dollar volume increases in the 120% to 140% range each week.

 He related that the company normally has a pipeline of approximately $400 million in deals.
-At present, entering the fall the pipeline is approximately valued at $1 billion.
+At present, entering the fall the pipeline is valued at approximately $1 billion.

-A key driver to the housing sales boom is the exodus of residents of New York City to the surrounding suburbs.
+A key driver to the home sales boom is the exodus of residents of New York City to the surrounding suburbs.
 A host of issues impacting New York City residents in response to the pandemic are creating the influx of buyers, including density concerns.

-“In New York (City) there is 27,000 people per square mile, in Westchester County it’s 1,900 per square mile and in Fairfield County it is 1,500 per square mile,” Breunich noted.
+“In New York (City) there are 27,000 people per square mile, in Westchester County it’s 1,900 per square mile and in Fairfield County it is 1,500 per square mile,” Breunich noted.
 That data is prompting some to look to the suburbs for health reasons.
 Another factor is the trend towards remote work programs and finally the protests and the increase in crime are other concerns.